Canon 1100D vs Panasonic S1R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Panasonic Lumix DC-S1R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S1R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic S1R (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.